Skip to content

 // Browser: Upload a file from an input element

-const fileInput = document.getElementById('fileInput');
+const fileInput = document.getElementById('fileInput')

-const file = fileInput.files[0];
+const file = fileInput.files[0]

-const fileContent = await file.arrayBuffer();
+const fileContent = await file.arrayBuffer()

 const fileResult = await authClient.createStore({

-fileContent: new Uint8Array(fileContent),
+fileObject: new Uint8Array(fileContent),

 channel: 'TEST',